chef/chef-web-docs/chef_master/source/definitions.rst

    end

-Once built, the custom resource may be used in a recipe just like the any of the resources that are built into Chef.
+Once written, the custom resource may be used in a recipe just like the any of the resources that are built into Chef Infra.
 The resource gets its name from the cookbook and from the file name in the ``/resources`` directory, with an underscore (``_``) separating them.
 For example, a cookbook named ``host`` with a custom resource in the ``/resources`` directory named ``porter.rb``.
 Use it in a recipe like this:

 .. code-block:: ruby